|2012 Police Suicide Study

 POLICE SUICIDES DECLINE IN 2012

-review our data and profiles of cases, but one thing is already clear: police suicides took a noticeable drop in 2012.
-We
+was published in August, 2013, and one thing was evident: police suicides took a slight drop in 2012.
+We are the

-are the first group to track police suicides on a scientific basis and this is the first reduction we have seen since we began
+first group to track police suicides on a scientific basis and this is the first reduction we have seen since we began monitoring

-monitoring them in 2008.
-This is encouraging news that we tentatively attribute to the increased number of departments
+them in 2008.
+This is encouraging news that we tentatively attribute to the increased number of departments adopting

 only when they have a problem, but before problems develop (through things like "mental health checks" done annually).
 Other

 factors may be involved, as well, and we will keep you advised through our newsletters, website and, of course, the final